Letdown2491/bloom/README.md

 cd bloom
 cp .example-env.json .env
 ```
-2. Open .env in in your favorite text editor and enter a hex formatted public key as the value for VITE_PRIVATE_LINK_SERVICE_PUBKEY.
+2. Open .env in in your favorite text editor and enter a hex formatted public key as the value for VITE_PRIVATE_LINK_SERVICE_PUBKEY and change VITE_PRIVATE_LINK_SERVICE_HOST to the host you will be using.
+For example, for bloomapp.me, I use https://links.bloomapp.me for this variable.
+If you're not serving this publicly, you can leave the default.
 3. Copy the .env file
 ```bash
 cd services/private-link-proxy